sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 }
 {{< /highlight >}}

-then make a check using the [check-rabbitmq-check sensu plugin][12] to then provide an alert when the queue starts to fill up using the following definition
+then use the [check-rabbitmq-check sensu plugin][12] to create checks for both the keepalives and results queue based on your benchmarks.
+The below check definition uses 250 as the normal depth for both queues.

 {{< highlight json >}}
 {
   "checks": {
     "check_rabbitmq_queue": {
-      "command": "TODO",
+      "command": "/opt/sensu/embedded/bin/check-rabbitmq-queue.rb --username monitor_user --password password --port 15672 --queue keepalives,results -w 500 -c 1000",
       "subscribers": [
         "monitor_rabbitmq_keepalive_queue"
       ],